 2. Contacting Us

 Our office is located on the first floor of 22 Aldermans Hill Palmers Green London N13 4PN.
 This is three doors from Palmers Green railway station.
-We are open between 09.00 and 17.00 on weekdays.
-Appointments can be arranged outside those hours when essential.
+We are usually open between 09.00 and 17.00 on weekdays.

-When we are closed you can leave a message on our answerphone or if urgent an email can be sent to email@example.com
+When we are closed you can leave a message on our answerphone or an email can be sent to firstname.lastname@example.org

 We aim to offer all our clients an efficient and effective service.
 However, should there be any aspect of our services with which you are unhappy, please raise the matter with our principal who will provide you with a copy of our complaints procedure.
 We will look into your complaint carefully and promptly.